 The two parental cotton lines, MXB-7 and MXB-9, had been found to each contain one DNA insertion.
 To determine whether cotton line MXB-13 contained these same two insertions, Southern hybridization was used.
 Cotton line MXB-13 genomic DNA, non-transgenic cotton genomic DNA, pAGM281 DNA and pMYC3006 DNA were digested with restriction enzymes, processed by gel electrophoresis, transferred by blotting to nylon membranes, and probed with four different probes.
 Three of the probes were specific to the Cry1Ac gene, the Cry1F gene and the pat gene, all of which reside within the T-DNA region of the plasmids.
 A fourth probe was specific to the erythromycin resistance gene, which resides outside of the T-DNA region of the two plasmids.

-In general, only the T-DNA region should not be present in the plant genome.
+In general, only the T-DNA region is transferred during the transformation, therefore sequences residing outside of the T-DNA region should not be present in the plant genome.
 The erythromycin resistance gene probe did not hybridise with the MXB-13 cotton genomic DNA, indicating that this gene had not been transferred.